LeeW1ll/GetCleanDataProject/README.md

 ## Header
 ==================================================================
 Repo: 	GetCleanDataProject

 Creator:Lee Williams (LeeW1ll)

 Title: Project work for the getting and cleanding data course

 Version: 1.0

 Date: 20/06/2014

 ------------------------------------------------------------------
 ## Purpose
 ------------------------------------------------------------------
 The project text states the follwoing as the purpose.

 "The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 You will be graded by your peers on a series of yes/no questions related to the project.
 You will be required to submit: 1) a tidy data set as described below, 2) a link to a Github repository with your script for performing the analysis, and 3) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
 You should also include a README.md in the repo with your scripts.
 This repo explains how all of the scripts work and how they are connected." ...

-"
- You should create one R script called run_analysis.R that does the following.
+"You should create one R script called run_analysis.R that does the following.

     Merges the training and the test sets to create one data set.
     Extracts only the measurements on the mean and standard deviation for each measurement.